sonos/tract/examples/tensorflow-mobilenet-v2/README.md

 Finally we grab the single Tensor output by the plan execution, convert it to a ndarray ArrayView of f32 values.
 It is a single dimension (a vector...) of 1001 category scores (1000 labels plus the dummy one).
-We need pick the maximum score, with its index, and diplay it...
+We need pick the maximum score, with its index, and display it...

 ```rust
     let best = result[0]